corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/deploy/running-a-node.md

 {{< /warning >}}

 {{< note >}}
-Before running any Corda: Enterprise Edition  Docker images, you must accept the license agreement and indicate that you have done this by setting the environment variable `ACCEPT_LICENSE` to `YES` or `Y` on your machine.
+Before running any Corda Enterprise Docker images, you must accept the license agreement and indicate that you have done this by setting the environment variable `ACCEPT_LICENSE` to `YES` or `Y` on your machine.
 If you do not do this, none of the Docker containers will start.

 As an alternative, you can specify this parameter when running the `docker-compose up` command, for example:
 `ACCEPT_LICENSE=Y docker-compose up`